-The Farrington family has been farming in Northamptonshire for four generations - managed by father & son, Robert and Duncan Farrington.
-Bottom Farm is an all arable enterprise growing wheat, rapeseed and spring beans.
+The Farrington family has been farming in Northamptonshire for four generations - managed by father and son, Robert and Duncan Farrington.
+Bottom Farm is an arable enterprise growing combinable crops.

 Farmer: Duncan Farrington